Fybex/exchange-rate-service/README.md

 # Exchange Rate Service

+**This project was developed as the second stage of selection for Genesis & KMA SOFTWARE ENGINEERING SCHOOL 4.0**

-Service that provides exchange rate information and subscription functionality.
+Service that provides USD to UAN exchange rate and notifies users daily about the rate changes.

 ## Installing